 Students also develop expertise in key topic areas, such as sustainability, politics, social justice, education and business and the economy.
 They cover public policy, the state Legislature, the governor’s office and stories of interest to a statewide audience – all while meeting the expectations of a professional news organization.

 Students with an interest in broadcast careers may serve as anchors, on-air reporters or producers for the Cronkite News half-hour newscast, which airs weekdays at 5 p.m. during the academic year on Arizona PBS.
 The newscast reaches 1.9 million homes across the state and airs on the nation’s 12th largest media market, giving students remarkable visibility.
-In addition, individual packages are fed to network affiliates throughout the state and published on the Cronkite News website and on YouTube, where archives
+In addition, individual packages are fed to network affiliates throughout the state and published on the Cronkite News website and on YouTube, where archives are available.

 Other students focus on digital content, which can include reporting, web video, photography, audio storytelling, social media, analytics and web production.
 Their stories are shared with media organizations throughout the state, region and across the nation, many of whom regularly publish student work.